 Tocllaraju is one of the most beautiful mountains in the range.
 It is a challenging peak yet not too difficult for a first 6000+ peak.
 Adventurous yet moderate ice climbing and an exposed ridge lead to a perfect summit.
 [Johnson, 1st Ed.,150]

-Tocllaraju’s normal route – the northwest ridge – gets a grade of AD to D, thanks mostly to the final stretch up to the fairly steep and icy summit pyramid.
+Tocllaraju’s normal route – the northwest ridge – gets a grade of A.D. to D, thanks mainly to the final stretch up to the relatively steep and icy summit pyramid.

 10:00 We left Base Camp, following the route indicated on the satellite image above.
 Easy initial walking on a trail was followed by scrambling up more vertical sections of boulders.
 Some groups make their High Camp just before the toe of the glacier on the exposed rock.
 The boulders provide shelter in windy conditions.